Review: 2025 McLaren Artura Spider screams with topless plug-in fun

 Artura Spider and coupe get more power and new tricks

 The Artura Spider uses the coupe’s 120-degree twin-turbo 3.0-liter V-6 that mates to a 94-hp axial-flux motor sandwiched in the 8-speed dual-clutch gearbox, but it now has more power.
 Total system output has risen 19 hp to 690 hp and 531 lb-ft of torque, and there are new engine mounts for smoother power transitions.
-Don’t worry coupe owners because McLaren has your back.
-You can have your cars reflashed to get the extra 19 hp, and it won’t even cost a dime, but new engine mounts are out of the question.
+(Coupe owners: You can have your cars reflashed to get the extra 19 hp, and it won’t even cost a dime, but new engine mounts are out of the question.)

 The extra motivation comes with a revised power curve that adds a crescendo to the 4,000-5,000-rpm rev range.
 The 8-speed dual-clutch gearbox's pre-fill gear shifts are now up to 25% quicker because the open clutch is pulled closer to the kissing point for smaller movements during shifts.